Leon Czolgosz: Assassination of President William McKinley

 On August 31, 1901, Czolgosz traveled to Buffalo, New York, the site of the Pan-American Exposition, where President McKinley would be speaking.
 He rented a room in Nowak's Hotel at 1078 Broadway.

 On September 6, Czolgosz went to the exposition armed with a concealed .32-caliber Iver Johnson "Safety Automatic" revolver he had purchased four days earlier.
-He approached McKinley, who had been standing in a receiving line inside the Temple of Music, greeting the public for ten minutes.
+Czolgosz approached McKinley, who had been standing in a receiving line inside the Temple of Music, greeting the public for 10 minutes.
 At 4:07 p.m., Czolgosz reached the front of the line.
-While McKinley extended his hand, Czolgosz slapped it aside and shot the President twice in the abdomen at point-blank range: the first bullet ricocheted off a coat button and lodged in McKinley's jacket; the other seriously wounded him in the stomach.
-McKinley's stomach wound was not lethal, but he died eight days later on September 14, 1901, of an infection that had spread from the wound.
+While McKinley extended his hand, Czolgosz slapped it aside and shot McKinley twice in the abdomen at point-blank range: the first bullet ricocheted off a coat button and lodged in McKinley's jacket while the other bullet seriously wounded him in the stomach.
+McKinley's stomach wound was not lethal, but he died eight days later on September 14 of an infection that had spread from the wound.

 James Parker, a man standing directly behind Czolgosz, struck the assassin in the neck and knocked the gun out of his hand; as McKinley slumped backward, members of the crowd began beating Czolgosz.
 "Go easy on him, boys", McKinley told the attackers.
 The police struggled to keep the angry crowd off Czolgosz.
-Czolgosz was taken to Buffalo's 13th Precinct house at 346 Austin Street and held in a cell until he was moved to police headquarters.
+He was taken to Buffalo's 13th Precinct house at 346 Austin Street and held in a cell until being moved to police headquarters.